MarTEL: Background

 Shipping is an integral part of the world economy, and yet safety at sea is still not viewed as a priority.
 80% of accidents at sea are in some way caused by human error and just under half of those are caused by poor levels of maritime English language.

-The language of the sea is English and many ships, and to a lesser extent, ports, are manned by multinational crews.
+The language of the sea is English and many ships, and to a lesser extent, ports, are crewed by a multinational workforce.
 Hence, good communication in Maritime English is essential for creation and maintenance of effective working environments and safety of the crew, and generally safety at sea and at ports.

 The MarTEL Project complements the Loginovsky Report which stated that the significance of English as the working language of the international shipping industry and the overall performance and safety of the international fleet depends on the skill to apply it correctly.
 The Report continued that the ability of a non-native speaker to have a good command of Maritime English is very much influenced by the ability to think in it, in the frame work of the maritime profession.
 He concludes that to make the teaching and learning processes more effective, it is required to increase the thought activity of a seafarer using English.